-In the course of deliberations, the working group discussed three possible time periods for post-registration and post-transfer locks: 10 days, 30 days, and 60 days.
+In the course of deliberations, the working group discussed three possible time periods for post-registration and post-transfer locks:22 10 days, 30 days, and 60 days.
 Working group members supported maintaining consistency between the period that a transfer is prohibited following registration and following inter-Registrar transfer.
 Some working group members have advocated for establishing a "fast undo" process along the lines of the Expedited Transfer Reverse Process (ETRP) considered in Inter-Registrar Transfer Policy (IRTP) Part B Policy Development Process.
 The IRTP Part B Working Group ultimately did not adopt the ETRP proposal.
-"Fast undo" discussions will continue in Phase 2 of the Transfer Policy Review PDP, and the working group has not yet considered this topic in depth.
-At this stage, some working group members noted that if a "fast undo" process is ultimately adopted, the period for which a domain is eligible for "fast undo" following an inter-Registrar transfer should likely correspond to the lock periods, and should be sufficiently long to identify the need to invoke the "fast undo" process.
+"Fast undo" discussions will continue in Phase 2 of the Transfer Policy Review PDP, and the working group members noted that if a "fast undo" process is ultimately adopted, the period for which a domain is eligible for "fast undo" following an inter-Registrar transfer should likely correspond to the lock periods, and should be sufficiently long to identify the need to invoke the "fast undo" process.